Though I speak with the tongues of men and of angels, but have not love, I have become sounding brass or a clanging cymbal.

 Gifts do not have much value without love.

-The Bible says, “God is love” (1 Jn 4:16), so the greatest manifestations of Christian character is love.
+The Bible says, “God is love” (1 Jn 4:16), so the greatest manifestation of Christian character is love.
 We cannot substitute talents or gifts for love.
 No amount of elocution can replace love.